matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - ✅ Add basic authentication and roles system
 - ✅ Create some of the main backend auth endpoints
 - ✅ Create some of the basic frontend auth related code
-- Make functional create user page
+- ✅ Make functional create user page
-- Ensure created users are associated with groups
+- ✅ Ensure created users are associated with groups and roles
 - Create admin page to view users in group
-- Allow admins to edit users roles in group
+- Allow admins to edit users roles/password in group
-- Allows admin to create users with roles
+- Gate behavior/frontend components/api routes behind auth
-- Allow super admin to create other admins
+- Limit group admins to creating users in their group

 ### Phase 16: Allow hiding projects and add in UI means of adding Chicago/IL data (PLANNED)
 - Add an in UI means of adding Chicago/IL data for users with the permissions